Delightful Cauliflower Soup Recipe

 - First and foremost, the star of the show is fresh cauliflower.
 This humble vegetable may seem simple, but it is key to the soup’s velvety-smooth texture.
 When cooked to perfection, cauliflower becomes incredibly tender and easily pureed, resulting in a soup that is as silky as it is delicious.

-- But the magic doesn’t stop there.
-Our recipe also includes a generous amount of high-quality cream, creating a luxurious base that adds richness and depth to every spoonful.
+- Our recipe also includes a generous amount of milk instead of cream, making it healthier.
+And yet, it creates a luxurious base that adds richness and depth to every spoonful.
 The creamy goodness of the soup is perfectly balanced with the subtle earthiness of sautéed onions and garlic, lending a savory note that will have you coming back for seconds.

-- What sets this recipe apart from others is the clever incorporation of a secret ingredient: potatoes.
-These starchy wonders not only add a subtle sweetness to the soup but also contribute to its remarkable creaminess.
-By simmering the potatoes alongside the cauliflower, they release their natural starches, acting as a thickening agent that gives the soup its irresistible texture.
+- What sets this recipe apart from others is the clever incorporation of a secret ingredient: potato.
+This not only adds a subtle sweetness to the soup but also contributes to its remarkable creaminess.
+By simmering the potatoes alongside the cauliflower, they release their natural starches, acting as a thickening agent that gives the soup its perfect texture.

-- To enhance the flavors even further, we recommend the addition of fragrant herbs such as thyme or rosemary.
-Their aromatic presence elevates the soup to a new level, infusing each spoonful with an herbaceous undertone that perfectly complements the creamy cauliflower.
+- We use fragrant herbs such as thyme (or rosemary) to further enhance the flavors.
+Their aromatic flavor elevates the soup to a new level, infusing each spoonful with an undertone that perfectly complements the creamy cauliflower.

 Ingredients and substitutes

-- I’ve use cauliflower which works great for our family of four, but you can double the recipe.
+- I’ve used cauliflower, which works great for our family of four, but you can double the recipe.
 Don’t limit yourself to just one variation – get creative and experiment with additional ingredients that complement the flavors of cauliflower.
-Roasted garlic, caramelized onions, or even a sprinkle of crispy bacon can all add a delightful twist to your soup and take it to the next level of deliciousness.

-- I prefer potato instead of flour as my thickening agent in this soup.
-I notice that potato helps blend to a more smooth consistency, giving the cauliflower some fiber to blend well.
+- I prefer potatoes instead of flour as my thickening agent in this soup.
+I noticed that the potato helps blend to a smoother consistency, giving the cauliflower some fiber to blend well.

-- For those who prefer a lighter option, you can reduce the cream or substitute it entirely with vegetable or chicken broth.
-This modification will result in a lighter, more refreshing soup that maintains the desired creamy texture.
+- For those who prefer a lighter option, you can reduce the milk or substitute it entirely with vegetable or chicken broth.
+This modification will produce a lighter, refreshing soup that maintains the desired creamy texture.

-- Sauté – In a soup or stock pot, sauté onions in oil until translucent.
-Add the garlic and bay leaves – and sauté 30 seconds more.
+- Sauté – In a soup, stock pot, or Dutch Oven, sauté onions in oil until translucent.
+Add the garlic and bay leaves, and sauté 30 seconds more.
 Then, add the chopped cauliflower and potatoes.
 Sauté for 2 minutes, then add the thyme and stock.

-Pro tip – If you use the store-bought chicken stock, check to see if it has salt added.
+Pro tip – If you use store-bought chicken stock, check to see if salt has been added.

 - Blend – Remove the bay leaves and blend the veggies into a smooth puree.
-Combine the milk and cornstarch, then add it to the soup, followed by the Parmesan cheese – combine well.
+Combine the milk and cornstarch, then add it to the soup, followed by the Parmesan cheese – stir well on medium heat.

 Pro tip – The cornstarch will prevent the milk from splitting. - Finish – Taste and adjust seasoning and consistency.
 Add water or milk if the soup is too thick.